U.S. consumer watchdog finds 'illegal' acts in mortgage, student loans

 The CFPB, created by the 2010 Dodd-Frank law, oversees banks and credit unions assets exceeding $10 billion and non-bank financial institutions of all sizes, including mortgage companies, loan servicers, payday lenders and private student loan lenders.

-The agency has brought cases against several companies, including GE Capital Retail Bank (GE.N), ACE Cash Express AACE.UL, U.S. Bank, Flagstar Bancorp (FBC.N), and M&T Bank (MTB.N).
+The agency has brought cases against several companies, including GE Capital Retail Bank, ACE Cash Express , U.S. Bank, Flagstar Bancorp, and M&T Bank .
 The agency said its enforcement actions have so far yielded about $308 million for more than 1.2 million consumers for cases related to credit cards, payday loans, mortgage servicing and checking accounts.

 “All borrowers should be treated fairly by loan servicers, and through our supervision program, we intend to hold them accountable for how they treat borrowers,” CFPB director Richard Cordray said in a statement.